mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 ## Simple Multi-layer Perceptron Neural Networks

 I use the terms Multi-layer perceptron neural networks, backpropagation neural networks and delta-rule networks interchangeably.
-Backpropagation refers to the model training process of calculating the output errors when training inputs are passed ij the forward direction from input lay, to hidden layers, and to the output layer.
-There will be an error of the calculated and actual output errors.
+Backpropagation refers to the model training process of calculating the output errors when training inputs are passed in the forward direction from input layer, to hidden layers, and then to the output layer.
+There will be an error which is the difference between the calculated outputs and the training outputs.
 This error can be used to adjust the weights from the last hidden layer to the output layer to reduce the error.
 The error is then backprogated backwards through the hidden layers, updating all weights in the model.
 I have detailed example code in any of my older artificial intelligence books.
 Here I am satisfied to give you an intuition to how simple neural networks are trained.

 The basic idea is that we start with a network initialized with random weights and for each training case we propagate the inputs through the network towards the output neurons, calculate the output errors, and back-up the errors from the output neurons back towards the input neurons in order to make small changes to the weights to lower the error for the current training example.
 We repeat this process by cycling through the training examples many times.

 The following figure shows a simple backpropagation network with one hidden layer.
 Neurons in adjacent layers are connected by floating point connection strength weights.
 These weights start out as small random values that change as the network is trained.
-Weights are represented in the following figure by arrows; in the code the weights connecting the input to hidden neurons are represented as a two-dimensional array.
-The weights connecting the hidden to output neurons are also represented as a second two-dimensional array.
+Weights are represented in the following figure by arrows; in the code the weights connecting the input to the output neurons are represented as a two-dimensional array.

 {#nn-backprop}
 ![Example Backpropagation network with One Hidden Layer](images/nn_backprop2d.png)

 Each non-input neuron has an activation value that is calculated from the activation values of connected neurons feeding into it, gated (adjusted) by the connection weights.
-For example, in the above figure, the value of Output 1 neuron is calculated by summing the activation of Input 1 times W1,1 and Input 2 activation times W2,1 and applying a "squashing function" like Sigmoid or Relu (see figures below) to this sum to get the final value for Output 1's activation value.
+For example, in the above figure, the value of Output 1 neuron is calculated by summing the activation of Input 1 times weight W1,1 and Input 2 activation times weight W2,1 and applying a "squashing function" like Sigmoid or Relu (see figures below) to this sum to get the final value for Output 1's activation value.
 We want to flatten activation values to a relatively small range but still maintain relative values.
 To do this flattening we use the Sigmoid function that is seen in the next figure, along with the derivative of the Sigmoid function which we will use in the code for training a network by adjusting the weights.

 {#nn-sigmoid}
 ![Sigmoid Function and Derivative of Sigmoid Function (SigmoidP)](images/nn_sigmoid.png)

-Simple neural network architectures with just one or two hidden layers are easy to train using backpropagation and I have from scratch code for doing s in severa of my previous books.
+Simple neural network architectures with just one or two hidden layers are easy to train using backpropagation and I have from scratch code for doing s in several of my previous books.
 However, here we are using Hy to write models using the TensorFlow framework which has the huge advantage that small models you experiment with on your laptop can be scaled to more parameters (usually this means more neurons in hidden layers which increases the number of weights in a model) and run in the cloud using multiple GPUs.

+Except for pendantic purposes, I now never write neural network code from scratch, instead I take advantage of the many person-years of engineering work put into the development of frameworks like TensorFlow, PyTorch, mxnet, etc. We now move on to two examples built with TensorFlow.

 ## Deep Learning

 Deep Learning models are generally understood to have many more hidden layers than than simple multi-layer perceptron neural networks and often comprise multiple simple models combined together in series or in parallel.
 Complex architectures can be iteratively developed by manually adjusting the size of model components, changing the components, etc. Alternatively, model architecture search can be automated.
 At Capital One, I used Google's
 [AdaNet project](https://github.com/tensorflow/adanet) that efficiently searches for effective model architectures inside a single TensorFlow session.
+The model architecture used here is simple: one input layer representing the input values in a sample of University of Wisconsin cancer data, one hidden layer, and an output layer consisting of one neuron whose activation value will be interpreted as a prediction of benign or malignant.

 The material in this chapter is intended to serve two purposes: